aliardaeker/Anthill/ReadMe.txt

-Ali Arda Eker / Dogukan Celiker
+Ali Arda Eker
-CS 342 Design Patterns
+Design Patterns
-Programming Assignment 4
 12/09/2016
-	Program works as intended and perform all the tasks assigned.

 	Builder pattern is used to create queen ants which spawn ant hill and factory pattern is used to create warrior, builder and forager ants.
 Meadow class is singleton so there can be only one meadow.
 	Builder ants create foregar rooms if number of foragers which belong to a